Iron-E/nvim-marktext/README.md

 # Introduction

-`nvim-typora` is a plugin that aims to provide improved functionality with [Typora](https://typora.io) and its enhanced markdown features.
+`nvim-marktext` is a plugin that aims to provide improved functionality with [Marktext](https://marktext.app) and its enhanced markdown features.

-It is not meant to replace existing markdown plugins, only enhance their functionality with specific additions for Typora.
+It is not meant to replace existing markdown plugins, only enhance their functionality with specific additions for Marktext.

 # Features